atanaspam/homekube-terraform/docs/pfsense.md

 Static Mapping MAC addresses

-If you are simply reusing this code check the MAC addresses specified [here](https://github.com/atanaspam/homekube-terraform/blob/257d8ff7d6c535ce2e500c3f2ea73ae23031dd15/terraform/variables.tf#L44) and [here](https://github.com/atanaspam/homekube-terraform/blob/257d8ff7d6c535ce2e500c3f2ea73ae23031dd15/terraform/variables.tf#L54), and make sure those have the appropriate static mappings.
+If you are simply reusing this code, make sure that the MAC addresses specified [here](https://github.com/atanaspam/homekube-terraform/blob/257d8ff7d6c535ce2e500c3f2ea73ae23031dd15/terraform/variables.tf#L44) and [here](https://github.com/atanaspam/homekube-terraform/blob/257d8ff7d6c535ce2e500c3f2ea73ae23031dd15/terraform/variables.tf#L54) are mapped to IPs `0` to `100` for controllers and `100` to `255` for workers.

-This automation uses the `00:50:56:XX:XX:XX` space since it belongs to VMWare.

 As defined in the variables.tf file, Controller nodes get MAC addresses in the `00:50:56:80:f3:20` - `00:50:56:80:f3:2E`, each increased by one.
 For example the first controller gets `00:50:56:80:f3:20`, second one `00:50:56:80:f3:21` third one  `00:50:56:80:f3:22` etc.